 - Children’s Partnership (2003)

 - Juvenile drug court evaluation (2002)

 - Juvenile Offender Substance Abuse Treatment Service (JOSATS) Network (2000)

-- Evaluation of the Community Resource Coordination Groups (CRCGs) of Texas (1999)
+- Community Resource Coordination Groups (CRCGs) of Texas (1999)

 Austin, TX 78712-0358